 - Heat the milk with the liquid vanilla over low heat.
 Before boiling, add the drained gelatin sheets, mix well and remove from heat.
 Let cool before adding the milk to the whipped cream.

-- Pour the preparation obtained into the pastry circles, on the biscuit base and put in the fridge while waiting for the rest.
+- Pour the preparation obtained into the pastry circles, onto the biscuit base and refrigerate for at least 1 hour.

 - Heat 20cl of liquid cream and melt the dark chocolate into pieces.